Document Downloads: RICS professional guidance

 This update of the 1994 guidance note provides information on significant changes in this area.
 It defines what a stock condition survey is, what buildings can be the subject of a survey and a comprehensive list of what is involved in a survey.
 Section 1 covers key issues in detail.
 Section 2 runs through the process of carrying out a stock condition survey from briefing to completion.
 While most of the references of the guidance note are UK-based, the principles, processes and decision making form a core set of techniques and methods that can be applied to buildings anywhere in the world.

-Surveyors acting as arbitrators in commercial property rent reviews
+Surveyors acting as arbitrators and as indepedent experts in commercial property rent reviews

 Surveyors acting as arbitrators and as independent experts in construction related disputes